peterwittek/peterwittek.com/content/comparing-latex-conversion-tools.md

 Category: Academic publishing
 Tags: Academic publishing
 Slug: comparing-latex-conversion-tools
+Summary: Converting LaTeX to word processor formats is the holy grail of document conversion.
+Perhaps we are getting closer to a viable solution.

 One of the great joys of working in an EU consortium is that members will enforce their standards on others.
 This means using Google Docs for